SPL-BGU/BSS-Heuristics/README.md

 The final products are saved into results, though manual edits were made to them before putting them into the paper.

 ## Known Issues
-The interface to recreate the results was written after the fact, meaning it was not as heavily tested as the code for the papers.
-This means that you might encounter issues with it.
 If you encounter any issue, find a bug, or need help, feel free to open an issue or contact Lior (the maintainer).

 ## Citation and Code Attribution
 The new code for the paper can be found in